Sadako Yamamura: Novel series

 Sadako was born in 1947 to Shizuko Yamamura and Dr. Heihachiro Ikuma in Oshima Island.
 The year before, Shizuko gained psychic powers after retrieving an ancient statuette of En no Ozuno from the ocean.
-Shizuko also gave birth to a baby boy but he died four months later due to an illness.
+Shizuko also gave birth to a baby boy, but he died four months later due to an illness.
 Planning to move to Tokyo with Ikuma, she entrusted her mother to take care of baby Sadako.
 At Ikuma's encouragement, Shizuko displayed her psychic powers during a publicized demonstration.
 However, Shizuko bowed out of the demonstration due to migraines brought on by her powers.
 The press denounced Shizuko as a fraud because of this.
 Depressed, Shizuko eventually returned to Oshima Island and committed suicide by jumping into Mount Mihara.
-Meanwhile, Ikuma attempted to unlock psychic powers of his own by meditating beneath a waterfall, which ended up causing him to contract tuberculosis, requiring him to recuperate in a sanatorium in the Izu Peninsula, leaving Sadako to be raised by Shizuko's relatives.
+Meanwhile, Ikuma attempted to unlock the psychic powers of his own by meditating beneath a waterfall, which ended up causing him to contract tuberculosis, requiring him to recuperate in a sanatorium in the Izu Peninsula, leaving Sadako to be raised by Shizuko's relatives.
 Like her mother, Sadako was a powerful psychic; whereas Shizuko could only burn images onto paper, Sadako could also project images into electronic media, such as TV.

 At the age of nineteen, Sadako joins a Tokyo-based acting troupe.
 As revealed in the short story Lemon Heart, she falls in love with the sound operator, Hiroshi Toyama.
-He learns of her powers but accepts them, but an early form of the curse is created in the form of a sound recording that kills four people, including the troupe's director, resulting in a heartbroken Sadako leaving Toyama.
+He learns of her powers, but he accepts them.
+However, an early form of the curse is created in the form of a sound recording that kills four people, including the troupe's director, resulting in a heartbroken Sadako leaving Toyama.
 Eventually, Sadako visits Ikuma in the Izu sanatorium, only to be raped by a doctor named Jotaro Nagao, who is unknowingly infected with smallpox.
 During the assault, he discovers that Sadako has testicular feminization syndrome, and has the genitalia of both sexes.
-Sadako bites him on the shoulder, causing her to be infected by the smallpox virus that Nagao contracted.
+Sadako bites him on the shoulder, causing her to be infected with the smallpox virus that Nagao contracted.
 Finally, Nagao throws her down a nearby well and seals her within.
 Foreseeing herself being reborn years later, Sadako vows revenge on the world before she dies.
 Her psychic powers mutate the smallpox virus into a new strain of virus, called the "ring virus", one that causes anyone who contracts it to die, seemingly of fright, within a week.